Mike IX Williams: Eyehategod

-Role in the band

-The band's lyrics and themes are completely conceived by Williams.
-He always has lyrics written by him ready so when the other members of the band send him songs he just decides which lyrics he wants for each song.
+Williams is solely responsible for the band's lyrics and themes, maintaining a collection of pre-written lyrics that he selects to complement the compositions of his bandmates in Eyehategod.
 His lyrics never try to portray anything, they never have a story attached to them.
-Sometimes he works with the musical atmosphere created by his partners in Eyehategod.
+Sometimes he works with the musical atmosphere created by his bandmates.

 Other projects

 During his first years as an Eyehategod member, Williams was in two other bands: Drip, a sludge metal band, which also featured fellow Eyehategod band members Jimmy Bower and Brian Patton, and Crawlspace.

-In 2006, he began a hardcore punk band along with Phil Anselmo named Arson Anthem.
-He's the band's singer.
-Williams stated in 2008 that his desire with this band is that it makes people explore early hardcore punk, what he listened to when he had no responsibility and used to ride on his skateboard.
+In 2006, he began a hardcore punk band along with Phil Anselmo named Arson Anthem, in which he is the vocalist.
+Williams stated in 2008 that his desire with this band is to make people explore early hardcore punk.

 Along with all Eyehategod members except Jimmy Bower, Williams formed Outlaw Order, another sludge metal band, where he provides vocals for the band.

 In 2005, Williams' first book, Cancer as a Social Activity, was released.
 The book includes old lyrics and portions of collages that Williams assembled for Eyehategod which date back as far as 1988 as well as unreleased stuff, written during the period of two or three years before the release of the book.
 The book also shows Eyehategod's history.
 It was mostly written in New Orleans and New York City but there are also part which were written while he was traveling.

 Early 2013 saw the emergence of Corrections House, an industrial project involving Williams plus members of Neurosis, Nachtmystium, and Yakuza.

 In 2004, Williams and longtime friend Seth Putnam of the band Anal Cunt had plans to start a band and write a record consisting of all anti-cop songs.
 It is currently unknown if any material was written or recorded.